Isshak/Isshak01/README.md

 # Isshak01

 My first repository.
 It's a test for working.
-Maybe it should be successfull.
+It was very successfull.
+I'm glad.